 “Doesn’t mean the worldtree doesn’t though,” Amira said.
 “I’ve always believed both myths carried some truth.”

-Aldric cleared his throat and spoke.
+Aldric spoke.
 “Some in Elindor think that both myths are simply metaphorical and that Epherion merely spoke and the world began, that he willed it and life sprang from the world, that he thought it and the Aelvaeni were the first to rise.”

 Drogoth read aloud.